programcode200/backend/Readme.md

     - send cookie

+# user.save() how work
+What happens when you call user.save():

+When you call user.save(), Mongoose looks at the user object and compares it to the current document in the database.
+It sees which fields have been modified (in this case, refreshToken) and sends those changes to the database.
+Mongoose knows what to save because it internally tracks the modified fields of the object.
+If you change a field (e.g., user.refreshToken = refreshToken), Mongoose marks that field as modified and includes it in the update when calling save().

 - get data from req.body and performe validation for required

 - get data from database either by email or username using $or